Antipodogomphus edentulus

 commonly known as the Cape York dragon.

 It is endemic to Cape York, Queensland, Australia, where it has been found in rivers.

 Antipodogomphus edentulus is a small to medium-sized black and yellow dragonfly with a long tail.

+Etymology

+The genus name Antipodogomphus is derived from the Greek ἀντίποδες (antipodes, "those situated on the opposite side of the Earth"), combined with Gomphus, a genus name derived from the Greek γόμφος (gomphos, "peg" or "nail"), referring to the shape of the male abdomen.
+The name refers to the southern representative of that group.

+The species name edentulus is Latin for "toothless", referring to the absence of teeth behind the eyes of the female, in contrast to Antipodogomphus dentosus.